Research

 (via Ahrefs)

-• you’ll need backlinks from ~22 websites for a keyword at 20 difficulty
+• you’ll need backlinks from ~22 websites for a keyword at 20 difficulty.

 2. Conduct a Link Gap Analysis

-Now that you know how many links you need, you want to find relevant sites in your niche that could host those links.
+Now that you know how many links you need, you want to find relevant sites that could host them.
+That way, you’ll avoid spending money on backlinks that won’t bring you high-quality traffic.

 3. Find High-Quality Links